 Named after B.C.’s provincial flower, Dogwood is a people-powered organization driven by a shared love of place.
 We bring together voters from all over the political spectrum to work on the urgent challenges facing our home.

-Our staff work out of Victoria, Courtenay and Burnaby, anchoring volunteer organizing teams in dozens of key ridings.
+Our staff work out of Victoria, Courtenay and Vancouver, anchoring volunteer organizing teams in dozens of key ridings.
 The goal is to build a grassroots base of engaged citizens ready to take action outside of the existing political party system.

 We look for tipping points: places where enough citizen pressure can rewrite a law, reverse a bad decision or convince a politician to take a stronger position.
 We work steadily to identify thousands of like-minded voters in key constituencies.
 We build organizing teams made up of local people committed to each other and the place they live.
 Then we mobilize.